- Home

 What is a funeral plan?

 When you take out a funeral plan, you are effectively paying for your funeral in advance.
-They are offered by most funeral directors, and you can choose to either pay a lump sum or in monthly installments until the cost is covered.
+They are offered by most funeral directors, and you can choose to either pay a lump sum or in monthly instalments until the cost is covered.

 One of the main benefits of a funeral plan is that you will be charged the current rate for a funeral, rather than the rate at the time of your death.
 So, with funeral prices expected to keep rising in the coming years, this can save you and your loved ones a lot of money.